toddway/BuildChecks/README.md

         dependsOn 'app:assembleRelease'
     }

-You would run the following to post status details to BitBucket
+You would run the following to postStats status details to BitBucket

     ./gradlew ci -PpostStatus